 The group kicked off the show with “Bottle Rocket” and blazed through a hits heavy 75 minute set that included “Rock And Roll Soul,” “Shinin’ On,” “Locomotion” “Some Kind Of Wonderful,” “I’m Your Captain/Closer To Home” and more before closing with “We’re An American Band.”

 Grand Funk Railroad is the ultimate “American Band” which they proved to the modest Bakersfield crowd.
 The band still knows how to rock after 47 years.
 I was in the front row and could feel my heart pulsating with every bass drum beat.
 It was loud and very well mixed.
-The lighting was excellent with an array of colors lighting the stage.
+The lighting was excellent with an array of colors filling the stage.

 All five members were more vibrant than ever.
 Founding member and drummer Don Brewer knows how to throw down beats and keep the fans on their feet.
 He came from behind his drum kit numerous times to get the crowd rocking.
 Brewer also did a fantastic drum solo that lasted nearly ten minutes and had fans cheering for more.
 He brought out the American flag and placed it front and center while former KISS guitarist Bruce Kulich played the Star Spangled Banner mid-show.